Khwaja Habib Ali Shah: Education and training

-Habib Ali Shah in his own words reported by his Calipha Shah Mohammed Ibrahim Soofie Habibi (whose Dargah Shareef is at Ajmer Shareef India).
-Afer Bayat I persistently requested from my parents to send me to the Khanqah of my Sheikh Hazrat Hafiz Pir Dastagir, but would receive no response from them.
+Khaja Habib Ali Shah in his own words reported by his Calipha Shah Mohammed Ibrahim Soofie Habibi (whose Dargah Shareef is at Ajmer Shareef India).
+After Bayat I persistently requested from my parents to send me to the Khanqah of my Sheikh Hazrat Hafiz Pir Dastagir, but would receive no response from them.
 During that period a group of my spiritual brothers (Pir Bhais) was planning to visit the Sheikh in Khairabad.
-I secretly sent a petitionary letter by the hand of Hazrat Mirza Sardar Baig Sahib (whose Dargah Shareef is in Hyderbad, India).
+I secretly sent a petitionary letter by the hand of Hazrat Mirza Sardar Baig Hafizi Sahib (whose Dargah Shareef is in Agha Pura, Hyderbad, India).

 When the entourage arrived in Khairabad, Hafiz Pir Dastagir was conducting a lesson.
 The entourage kissed his feet and musfah Hafiz Pir Dastagir adjourned the class (lesson) and asked whether all was well.
 Everyone replied in the affirmative, having completely forgotten about the letter in the excitement of their arrival at the Khanqah of their Pir.
 Finally, Hafiz Pir Dastagir himself was compelled to ask, "Is there anything else?
 Is there no letter for me?"
 At that moment my letter came to mind and was presented to Hafiz Pir Dastagir.
 It is narrated that Hafiz Pir came forward, took the letter placed it on his head, held it to his chest, and wept profusely.
 After a while Hafiz Pir Dastagir regained his composure and opening his arms as if motioning to someone declared resolutely, "I will call him here "!
 The highlights of this incident stated in the following verse by Khwaja Habib in his diwan: